NVIDIA/JAX-Toolbox/docs/profiling.md

 granular detail.

 Zooming in on the profile, we can clearly see the latency between kernel launches and their execution.
-These correlations are shown by the light blue highlighted regions:
+These correlations are shown by the light blue highlighted regions when you select a kernel or NVTX marker:
 ![Nsight Systems GUI showing the launch latency of a particular kernel](./img/launch-latency.png)

 We can also see that JAX is using CUDA graphs, both from the `cuGraph*` calls in the CUDA API row, and from the